Two Women (1999 film): Plot

 As Fereshtah finishes telling her story to Roya, the phone rings and they are informed of Ahmad's death.
 Fereshteh is upset yet for the first time in years she sees a hopeful light ahead.
-She says she didn't want Ahmad to die despite all he did, but now that he is dead she has so much to do - go back to university, earn and be both parents to her sons.
+She says she didn't want Ahmad to die despite all he did, but now that he is dead she has so much to do - go back to university, earn an income and be both parents to her sons.
 With increasing excitement she talks about reading books, learning to drive, learning computers.
 Finally she asks Roya to help her find books about single mothers raising their children alone.